siddtheshah/poster-gan/README.md

 # Poster-GAN

-The goal of poster-GAN is to train a generator that can be conditioned on a movie trailer to produce an appropriate poser.
+The goal of poster-GAN is to train a generator that can be conditioned on a movie trailer to produce an appropriate poster.

-## Dataset download and GAN training
+## Movie Poster Download and GAN training

-To download the data and set up the GAN, enter the DCGAN-tensorflow folder, and follow the README steps there.
+To download the data and setup the GAN, enter the DCGAN-tensorflow folder, and follow the README steps there.
+The movie posters can also be independently downloaded via ./data/download_posters.py script.

+## Movie Trailer Download and Frame Extraction
+To download the corresponding movie trailers script, run ./data/download_ml-youtube.py.
+To extract frames from the movie trailers for the summarizer, run ./data/frame_extractor.py.

 ## Running the Summarizer training script